-She gives credit for both of those blessings to NorthBay Health’s team of experts — in particular a husband-and-wife physician duo who cared for her through her worst and best moments.
+In a video featuring several patient experiences, Jessica gives credit for both of those blessings to NorthBay Health’s team of experts – in particular a husband-and-wife physician duo who cared for her through her worst and best moments.

-Jessica came to the NorthBay Health VacaValley Hospital Emergency Department in July of 2021 with a complaint of pain in her neck and shoulder that had been persistent for several days.
+Jessica came to NorthBay Health VacaValley Hospital Emergency Department in July of 2021 with a complaint of pain in her neck and shoulder that had been persistent for several days.
 Testing soon confirmed the problem: Jessica was having a heart attack.